How to Check If You Have the Latest Version of Windows 10

 Accessing Settings

-Now, scroll down and tap on the General option.
+Now, scroll down and launch General.
 See below image:

 I hope you have found this post helpful.
 If so, click the Tweet icon below.
 This will launch Twitter where you click its icon to post the Tweet.